tmedwards/sugarcube-2/docs/guides/guide-code-updates.md

 ### `JSON` API

-RECHECK THE `Serial.createReviveString()` LINK AFTER ITS DOCUMENTATION IS ADDED
+RECHECK THE `Serial.createReviver()` LINK AFTER ITS DOCUMENTATION IS ADDED

 <table>
 	<thead>